-She has won acclaim for her interpretations of Rossini singing Amaltea in Mosè in Egitto at the Teatro di San Carlo, and Matilde in Elisabetta Regina d’Inghilterra with the Ensemble Matheus and Jean-Christophe Spinosi.
+She has been highly acclaimed for her interpretations of Rossini singing the title role in Ermione (Alessandro De Marchi/Jacopo Spirei) and Amaltea in Mosè in Egitto (Stefano Montanari/David Pountne) both for the Naples Teatro di San Carlo, and Matilde in Elisabetta Regina d’Inghilterra with Jean-Christophe Spinosi.

 Recognized for her work in the Baroque repertoire, Arianna Vendittelli performed Salome alongside Vacláv Luks in Stradella’s San Giovanni Battista in Prague, the title role in Hasse’s Semele at both the Theater an der Wien and Wigmore Hall, Armida in Handel’s Rinaldo led by Andrea Marcon at Opéra de Lausanne, and the Angel in Pergolesi’s Conversione di San Guglielmo d’Aquitania with Christophe Rousset for the Festival Pergolesi Spontini.
 She starred as Angelica in the rarity Il Palazzo incantato by Luigi Rossi under Leonardo García Alarcón in Dijon, Nancy and Versailles.